Autonomy Lab

 As AI and robotics become more intertwined, products and services are gaining unprecedented levels of autonomy.
 We study the psychological mechanisms underlying consumer adoption and resistance to autonomous technologies.
 We investigate how people perceive machine autonomy, what drives trust or skepticism towards autonomous systems, and how automation reshapes decision-making.
 Our research spans contexts from smart devices and service robots to self-driving vehicles and GenAI applications.

 We also study related topics such as personalization, 3D printing, and blockchain technologies.
 These research streams share a common thread: understanding how emerging technologies shift the balance of autonomy between consumers and technology.
+By understanding both opportunities and barriers in consumer-technology interaction, we generate insights that help companies design better products and services while fostering technologies that benefit society at large.

 • Autonomous Products in the Wild: A Large-Scale Field Study of Robot Vacuums